shssoichiro/oxipng/README.md

 cp target/release/oxipng /usr/local/bin
 ```

 Please note that zlib is a required build dependency.
-OxiPng should work with any 1.x version of zlib,
+Oxipng should work with any 1.x version of zlib,
 but you are advised to use the latest version (currently 1.2.8) for security and bug fixes.

+The current minimum supported Rust version is **1.6.0**.
+Oxipng may compile on earlier versions of Rust,
+but there is no guarantee.

-OxiPng follows Semantic Versioning.
+Oxipng follows Semantic Versioning.

 ## Usage

-OxiPng is a command-line utility.
+Oxipng is a command-line utility.
 Basic usage looks similar to the following:

 ```
 oxipng -o 4 -i 1 --strip *.png